 "Where did all the old posts go?"
 Some of my writer friends asked.

-I had show them the blog you're reading now after migrating its server from Digital Ocean, but they spotted all of the old posts were gone.
+I had show them the blog you're reading now after migrating its server from Digital Ocean to Amazon Web Service, but they spotted all of the old posts were gone.

 In fact, it was not my first time to migrate this blog.
 I had done it once already from Weebly to Digital Ocean, after I became a techie baby.

 The blog basically was just me.
 It didn't just have those 6 months of posts that I used to pitch my hero for a writer job.
 I kept the writing routine after the job.
 It was my journey transcending to be not only as a writer but also as a techie.
 I wrote posts from the point of view of writing and technology.

 Starting from Jun 2013 until today, there were 40 - 50 posts.
 But they are gone now.

 Because I had made a mistake in the middle of migrating the blog.
 Ironically, this was not a technical mistake, but I thought it was.
 The irony itself made all of the data, the old posts, gone.

 I didn't plan to migrate this blog at the first place.
 I was programming a Wisdom Trigger, another community service for my friends.
 At the time, I wanted to learn how to use Amazon Web Service.
 So I decided to fire up a free ec2 instance at Amazon.

 As I wanted to keep things simple, I decided to migrate the blog to the new ec2 instance also.
 So I can manage two apps under one roof.

 The picture of my little digital planet was so vivid, I even named the instance as Aero's Digital Planet.
 I got into the zone of programming and shut down almost everything.
 I didn't even read the email inbox which is my primary way to connect with friends.
 I decided to become friend with ec2, my new virtual server, and learned everything I needed to host my two apps over there.